Skip to main content

 This hub collects every Sunderfolk guide on the site, with a quick overview of what each one covers so you can go directly to whatever you need.

 TL;DR: Start with Berserker if you're new.
 Bring Bard in any group of 3+.
-Online co-op is in patch 2.0.9 via Steam Networking.
+Online co-op launched in Update 2.0 (March 10, 2026).
+Patch 2.0.9 added Steam Networking as an optional improvement on top of that.
 The Vanguard (Update 2.0) is a retaliation tank worth learning once you have a run or two under your belt.
 Don't pick Rogue for your first run.

 Sunderfolk is a co-op dungeon crawler where each player controls one hero, plays cards from a hand to take actions, and moves on a tactical grid.
 Combat is simultaneous: all heroes plan their turns using cards, then actions resolve.
 There are no randomized weapons or item drops in the traditional sense: your class's card pool is your build, and unlocking new cards across runs is the progression loop.